KDE/documentation-docs-kdenlive-org/user_interface/ui_elements.rst

      - Paste keyframe(s)
    * - |linear|
      - Keyframe is of type 'linear' (interpolation towards this keyframe is linear)
-   * - |discreet|
+   * - |discrete|
-     - Keyframe is of type 'discreet' (no interpolation between the previous and this keyframe)
+     - Keyframe is of type 'discrete' (no interpolation between the previous and this keyframe)
    * - |smooth|
      - Keyframe is of type 'smooth' (interpolation towards this keyframe is slightly dynamic with ease-in and ease-out with a little overshoot)
    * - |application-menu|